Almonds and Diabetes: Everything We Need to Know

 This is in comparison to the group which followed a nut-free diet.
 According to the lead author of the study, for those people with risk factors for specific chronic diseases, like cardiovascular disease and type 2 diabetes, this is promising.

 It means that dietary changes might help improve these factors which may have a potential role in the development of the disease.
-Now you know that it is safe to consume almonds if you have diabetes.
-But how much should you consume?
+Now that it’s clear it’s safe to consume almonds if we have diabetes, it’s time to ask how much should we consume?

-You should know that a couple of almonds can go a long way when it comes to filling you up.
+A couple of almonds can go a long way when it comes to filling us up.
 Make sure to stick to 1 oz serving.
 To be more precise, that is around 23 almonds.

 The USDA notes that one oz of almonds has:

-In order to avoid mindless eating, you should try to portion out your almonds in small plastic bags or containers.
+In order to avoid mindless eating, we should try to portion out our almonds in small plastic bags or containers.
 As a matter of fact, some companies sell them in single-serving packages.

 This is a fast to-go option for busy days.

-In the grocery store, you will find different almond products like almond butter, almond milk, and different flavored almonds.
+In the grocery store, we will find different almond products like almond butter, almond milk, and different flavored almonds.
 However, when choosing an almond product, always read the Nutrition Facts label.

 Be careful of the sugar and sodium which might come from specific flavorings.
-Also, you should be careful of the sugar and carb content in nuts which are covered with chocolate.
+Also, be careful of the sugar and carb content in nuts which are covered with chocolate.

-The good thing about almonds is that they are versatile, so there are different ways to include them in your diet.
+The good thing about almonds is that they are versatile, so there are different ways to include them in our diet.

-According to these studies, almonds are good for people who have diabetes.
-But remember for any change in your diet is vital to consult your doctor, and this includes adding almonds.
-Your doctor should know about any change in your diabetes management plan.
+According to these studies, almonds are good for those who have diabetes.
+But, we should consult with our doctor for any change in our diet, and this includes adding almonds.
+Our doctor should know about any change in our diabetes management plan.

-Also, you should bear in mind that even with almonds moderation is the key.
-So, do you eat almonds?
-How do you include them in your usual diet?
+Bear in mind that even with almonds moderation is the key.